To view the following PDF files, you will need to Adobe Reader, a free download.

 If you still do not agree with your campus’ decision, or you have not received a response within 15 business days, you may appeal to the SUNY System Provost.
 You can submit the appeal by filling out Student Appeal Form and sending it along with requested material via email to TransferCredit@sysadm.suny.edu, or send via certified mail to:

 Provost and Vice Chancellor for Academic Affairs

 One University Plaza

 Albany, NY 12246

 The SUNY Provost will respond to your appeal within five business days from receipt of the completed appeal application.
 If the decision finds merit to change the course to meet a major requirement, the receiving institution will be notified to take appropriate action.
 If you have questions about this process, please contact Thomas Hanford.

 FOR STUDENTS WHO WANT TO CONTACT THEIR OWN STATE OFFICIALS

 Institutions delivering courses by distance education are required to provide students or prospective students with contact information for filing complaints with the State approval or licensing entity in the student’s state of residency and any other relevant State official or agency that would appropriately handle a student’s complaint.
-The State Contact Information in the linked list has been collected by the State Higher Education Executive Officers (SHEEO), and it will be updated as additional information becomes available.
-SHEEO provides further resources relating to state authorization of distance education.
-You can also download the SHEEO list of State Complaint Information.
+The full process and links to state contact information is provided at NC-SARA’s Student Complaint Process.